Confidence Regions for Means of Random Sets using Oriented Distance Functions: Introduction

 \subsection{Notation and Assumptions}

-Unless otherwise stated, we assume that $\mc D$ is the working domain and write, for example, $F(p)=\{x: f(x)\leq p\}$ without stating that $x\in \mc D$ explicitly.
-As previously noted, we assume that $\mc D$ is a compact subset of $\RR^d$, and denote the Euclidean norm of $x$ as $|x|$.
-In practice, $\mc D$ will most likely be a simple geometric shape, such as a $d$-dimensional rectangle, or a $d$-dimensional ball.
+Throughout, we let $\mc D$ denote the domain on which the sets are observed.
+Unless otherwise stated, we assume that $\mc D$ is the working domain and write, for example, $A=\{x: x \in A\}$ without stating that $x\in \mc D$ explicitly.
+We also assume that $\mc D$ is a subset of $\RR^d$, and denote the Euclidean norm of $x$ as $|x|$.